Frequently asked questions.

 How many directors do I need to register a company?

 You only need one director to incorporate a company.
-However, there is also a requirement to have at least one director who is ““ordinarily resident” in Singapore – i.e. a Singaporean, PR, EntrePass, Employment Pass and Dependent Pass holder (with a Letter of Consent)
+However, there is also a requirement to have at least one director who is “ordinarily resident” in Singapore – i.e. a Singaporean, PR or Entrepass Holder.
+You will also qualify if you have applied and received approval for an Employment Pass or Dependent Pass holder (with a Letter of Consent) under the new company.

 There are a number of different ways you can satisfy the local resident director requirement:

-1/ If you plan to relocate to Singapore to run your company, you will need to apply for a work visa of type (Employment Pass or Entrepass) under the new entity.
+1) If you plan to relocate to Singapore to run your company, you will need to apply for a work visa of type (Employment Pass, Entrepass or Dependent Pass LOC) under the new entity.
 Once your work visa is approved, you can act as the local resident director.

 Most foreign entrepreneurs and businesses that set up a Singapore company without relocating to Singapore opt for a nominee director service.
 We offer this service for $1,500/year.